toalexjin/vim-kit/README.md

 # VIM Kit
-VIM Kit offers a very easy way to enhance your VIM editor, make it support VIM plugin management and some VIM plugins.
+VIM Kit offers a very easy way to enhance your VIM editor by integrating with some quite useful VIM plugins.

-## Install (or Update VIM plugins to latest)
+## Install (or update everything to latest)
 1. mkdir ~/git
 3. cd ~/git
 4. git clone https://github.com/toalexjin/vim-kit.git